School fits hidden detectors to tackle 'crazy' vaping epidemic

 Pupils who were known to be vaping were referred to the health nurse to help create behavioural change, she said.

-University of Otago public health professor Janet Hoek said new generations of vapes were so small and discreet that it was very difficult for schools to know whether pupils were using them.
+University of Otago public health professor Janet Hoek said new generations of vapes were so small and discreet it was very difficult for schools to know whether pupils were using them.

 New models were only a little bigger than a flash drive and released very little visible vapour.